Frequently Asked Questions by parents visiting Thornbury High School.

 Q: What opportunities are available in sport?

 The school has an extensive sports program and facilities (gym, tennis, basketball courts, soccer and football fields).
 Over the past eleven years, the school, on eight occasions, has won the zone athletics competition, and students are also successful in a range of interschool sports.
 There are also many opportunities for students to be involved in coaching.
-The school conducts a football (soccer) academy for Years 7 to 10.
+The school conducts a football (soccer) academy for Years 7 to 10 which is aligned with Melbourne Victory.

 Q: What are your ICT facilities like?

 Students have access to computer rooms throughout the school, and additional desktop computers are available for use in the school library.
 All key areas in the school have a mobile laptop trolley.
-The Language faculty have their own set of iPads utilising apps to further develop skills and knowledge.
-The Chromebook program commences at Year 9.
-Each year 9 student has their own Chromebook to use in all classes.
-Years 11 and 12 students can bring their own devices and connect to the school network.
-The iPad trial continues into 2017 for the Concept students in Years 7 and 8.
+The Language faculty has their own set of iPads utilising apps to further develop skills and knowledge.
+The device program commences at Year 9.
+Each year 9 student has their own device to use in all classes.
+Years 11 and 12 students also bring their own devices and connect to the school network.
+The iPad trial continues into 2018 for the Concept students in Years 7 and 8.

 Q: How big are your class sizes?